Arizona Divorce Attorneys | Hildebrand Law, PC

 - How much will my divorce cost?

-- How much work do you handle and how much will be delegated to your team?
+- How much work do you handle and how much do you delegate to your team?

 Having clear expectations when you hire a lawyer may be one of the most important things you can do to make the case more successful.